Skip to main content

 The evaluator:

-1. Breaks down the output into individual claims
+1. Breaks the output into individual claims.

-2. Checks each claim against the retrieved context
+2. Checks each claim against the retrieved context.

-3. Calculates score = (supported claims) / (total claims)
+3. Calculates score = (supported claims) / (total claims).

 HallucinationEvaluator